Cost of Living in Merida, Mexico: Affordable and Unlimited Adventures on $1350 per month

 After some time in Merida and being in a few foreigner and expat groups, the thing that seems to dissuade people most about Merida is the weather.
 This city is in the tropics, and the temperature range starts at HOT and rises to REALLY HOT hot during the summer months.

-What Is The Average Cost of Living In Merida, Mexico?
+What Is The Average Cost Of Living In Merida, Mexico?

 Total Monthly Expense$840